 - The stroller doesn’t provide a smooth ride on rough surfaces.

 Best luxury umbrella stroller

 Luxury meets convenience in this splurge-worthy umbrella stroller.
-If you have an unlimited budget or friends looking for a group gift to buy, the Babyzen YOYO+ Stroller is our top pick for luxury umbrella strollers.
+If you have an unlimited budget or friends looking for a group gift to buy, the Babyzen YOYO2 6+ Stroller is a great choice.

 It has a fast, one-handed fold that transforms the stroller from fully open to closed and over your shoulder in a matter of seconds.
-The travel bag you can sling over your shoulder or use as a backpack is one of the reasons this luxury stroller is also so popular with families that travel a lot.
+You can sling the stroller in its travel bag on your shoulder or use it as a backpack — one of the reasons this luxury stroller is so popular with families that travel a lot.

 Best umbrella stroller for small spaces